Wemos ESP8266 based development boards and shields *** NEW***

 Windows Installation Instructions

 Drivers are available in the link below.
-Simply download and unzip them, connect your D32 to your computer via a USB cable, and when the new hardware is detected, point the wizard to the folder you just unzipped to and it should install without any problems.
+Simply download and unzip them, connect your D1 Mini to your computer with a USB cable and when the new hardware is detected, point the wizard to the folder you just unzipped to and it should install without any problems.

 Windows Driver here